orientechnologies/orientdb-docs/Scala-Language.md

 # Scala API

-There's no specific API written in Scala for OrientDB, but since there's a Java API it'easy to use that one to access OrientDB from Scala, and if needed to write wrappers around it for making a more Scala-like API.
+There's no specific API written in Scala for OrientDB, but since there's a Java API it's easy to use that one to access OrientDB from Scala, and if needed to write wrappers around it for making a more Scala-like API.

 Here we just explain how to start using Scala for doing some basic operations on OrientDB, based on this GitHub repository: [OrientDbScalaExample](https://github.com/andreaiacono/OrientDbScalaExample) that uses the [Graph API](http://orientdb.com/docs/last/Graph-Database-Tinkerpop.html).
 To fully leverage the features of the API, refer to the Java documentation.